 In case you want to modify your Icon Library Settings, simply click the settings icon in the power bar to your left to change the project name, or attach the Icon Library to another brand.

-- Must be a combined shape, not a group
+An icon must be a combined shape, not a group

-- Must be a single outline
+An icon must be a single outline

 Organizing your Icon Library